 - Reinstein DZ, Archer TJ, Randleman JB.
 JRS standard for reporting astigmatism outcomes of refractive surgery.
 J Refract Surg 2014;30:654-9.
 Erratum in: J Refract Surg 2015;3:129.

 Reports are typically submitted after invitation from the Editorial Board.
 Specifically, some full-length manuscripts contain noteworthy information that can be presented in a more concise format.
 The Editorial Board may invite the authors to abridge their work, taking into consideration suggestions for revision in the initial reviews, and resubmit the paper as a Report.
-The submission should be double-spaced and include a title of not more than 80 characters (spaces included).
 Reports do not exceed 1000 words or include more than 7 references, and may feature one figure, graph, chart, or concise table on the print version.
 Three additional items can be included as online supplemental material.
 Please insert “(available at available at

 Systematic reviews seek to collect and critically assess all evidence that fits pre-specified criteria to answer a clinical question pertaining to the cause, diagnosis, prognosis, prevention, or therapy for a condition.
 A systematic review may contain a meta-analysis, which uses statistical methods to combine results from similar but independent studies.